The National Institute of Diabetes and Digestive and Kidney Diseases

 At IU Health, your physicians lead research and clinical trials, which enables them to give you the most advanced treatments available.
 In some instances, therapy with a balloon-assisted scope can help you avoid surgery.

-IU Health’s affiliation with the Indiana University School of Medicine and the Division of Gastroenterology and Hepatology gives physicians access to many gastrointestinal experts and a multidisciplinary approach to diagnosing and treating your gastrointestinal bleeding including:
+Our affiliation with the IU School of Medicine Division of Gastroenterology and Hepatology gives physicians access to many gastrointestinal experts and a multidisciplinary approach to diagnosing and treating your gastrointestinal bleeding, including:

 At IU Health, your physicians lead research and clinical trials, which enables them to give you the most advanced treatments available.
 In some instances, therapy with a balloon-assisted scope can help you avoid surgery.

-IU Health’s affiliation with the Indiana University School of Medicine and the Division of Gastroenterology and Hepatology gives physicians access to many gastrointestinal experts and a multidisciplinary approach to diagnosing and treating your gastrointestinal bleeding including:
+Our affiliation with the IU School of Medicine Division of Gastroenterology and Hepatology gives physicians access to many gastrointestinal experts and a multidisciplinary approach to diagnosing and treating your gastrointestinal bleeding, including: